U-Labs/ULabs.VBulletinEntity/docs/conventions.md

 or for the timestamp.
 Since vBulletin itself added some suffixes (e.g. lastpost**id**), I made this more consistent.

 ### `[Column("xyz")]` annotations
-Our `VBDbContext` automatically converts propertys to lowercase.
+Our `VBDbContext` automatically converts properties to lowercase.
 So we don't need a column annotation if our property and the database column have the same name and were only different by upper/lower case writing.
 Example: We have a database field called `avatarmaxsize`.
 Our model rewrite it to `AvatarMaxSize`.
 No annotation is required.